PluraGate/SyriaHub/PROJECT_SUMMARY.md

 - Through Supabase Dashboard: Authentication → Users → Add user
 - Or use the Auth API in your app
 - User profiles will be auto-created via trigger
+- Or run the seed script to create initial data

 ### 6. Optional: Add Sample Data
 - Get user IDs from `auth.users`